Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 On October 24, 2018, President Trump signed the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act.
 The SUPPORT Act is federal law that will change aspects of Washington Apple Health (Medicaid) – specifically clinical pharmacy policy and prescription drug monitoring requirements

-The SUPPORT Act creates new requirements for all state Medicaid programs.
+The SUPPORT Act created new requirements for all state Medicaid programs.
 These requirements are known as Drug Utilization Review (DUR).
-Apple Health is required to have updated clinical policies in place, by October 1, 2019, that includes:
+Apple Health updated clinical policies to conform with these requirements which include:

 - Safety edits for subsequent fills for opioids and an automated claims review process that indicates when an Apple Health enrollee is prescribed a subsequent fill